 |Standardized Test Scores||Considered|

-To apply, all applicants to Mount Holyoke College must submit the following items.
-Double check with Mount Holyoke College's admissions department to confirm all application materials and requirements.
+To apply to Mount Holyoke College, all applicants must submit the following items.
+Make sure to check in with Mount Holyoke College's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|